Otus-DevOps-2021-05/vshender_infra/README.md

 - The separate network for the app VM instance is created.
 - New base images for the DB and the application are created.
 - The separate VM instances were created for DB and the application.
+- The infrastructure definition was refactored using modules.

 <details><summary>Details</summary>